mbruyere/umbrella_generator/README.md

 Umbrella.py is a v0.1 script to generate fAUCET YAML config file

-It is fully test on Python 3.6
+It runs with Python 3.6

 Dependencies :